Everything you need to know about our products and company

 Understanding Vinyl Terminated Silicone Fluid

-Vinyl Terminated Silicone Fluid (CAS 68083-19-2) represents a specialized category of silicone polymers characterized by reactive vinyl groups at both molecular terminals.
-This unique chemical structure, formulated as .
+Vinyl Terminated Silicone Fluid represents a specialized category of silicone polymers characterized by vinyl groups (-CH=CH₂) at the molecular chain terminals.
+This unique chemical structure enhances its reactivity, making it particularly valuable for various industrial applicati.

 Understanding Vinyl Terminated Silicone Fluid’s Temperature Tolerance